Hands Nagoya: Recommended Shops and the Most Charming Items!

 Many people may want to visit Fukuoka-Hakata.
 A great number of visitors to the region are on their second or third trip, having grown fond of the Fukuoka-Hakata area.
 It is easy to reach Nagasaki, Oita, and Kumamoto from Fukuoka-Hakata too, so the area serves as a convenient starting point for visiting other prefectures and cities in Kyushu.

-Fukuoka boasts a wide variety of attractions, and it is worth the time to make a visit.
+Fukuoka boasts a wide variety of attractions, and it is worth the time to visit.

 Written by